callumacrae/rev-del/README.md

 to "rev-manifest.json" (which is the default output for gulp-rev), and newManifest has no default; it's assumed that you've got it in memory, so it's more efficient to pass it in as an object.

+`suppress`, when set to false, will throw an error when rev-manifest.json doesn't exist.
+You don't normally want to change: usually, the first time you run your revisioning script, the manifest doesn't exist yet.

 ### With Gulp